-Las Vegas, Nevada is the seventh-most visited city in the U.S., averaging around 40 million visitors per year.
-To ease traffic congestion and move out-of-town visitors to various locations, the city built the Las Vegas Monorail System, which served over four million riders last year.
+Las Vegas, Nevada is the seventh-most visited city in the U.S., averaging around 40 million visitors per year!
+To ease traffic congestion and move out-of-town visitors to various locations along the Strip, the Las Vegas Monorail System was created.

 - 1-Ride Ticket $5.00